Coinbase vs. Binance: Which Cryptocurrency Exchange Is Better?

 |Source of Payment||Fee|

 Binance Account Terms

-You need $10 to open and maintain an account on Binance.US.
+You can register for free at Binance.US but you’ll need $10 to trade.
 The platform allows for dollar-cost averaging, meaning you can program your account to buy a set amount of cryptocurrency on a consistent basis.
 Minimum and maximum trading amounts depend on the cryptocurrency you’re investing in.

 Binance and Security